 Once you know what index you want to track, you can browse all over the funds that track the index.
 You may find it contains only the index or many others too.

-Rather than choosing the index fund with the smallest expense ratio, first double check the tracking error for the fun.
+Rather than choosing the index fund with the smallest expense ratio, first double-check the tracking error for the fun.
 This figure shows you how accurately funds represent the target index’s returns.
-The better the fund can track returns, the higher the expense ratio will probably be -- but it is often worth the extra fee.
+The better the fund can track returns, the higher the expense ratio will probably be – but it is often worth the extra fee.

 From there, deposit your funds to your platform or broker and select Buy.

-Activities of an index fund manager
+Activities of an Index Fund Manager

 Because index funds track market indexes, the fund manager is tasked with keeping the fund holdings up to date if the index changes.
 For instance, the S&P 500 index updates once a quarter; the fund manager needs to keep up with these updates.

 Foreign managers also allocate fund pools.
-But their responsibilities are substantially less research heavy compared to an actively managed mutual fund.
+But their responsibilities are substantially less research-heavy compared to an actively managed mutual fund.
 That’s because usual funds want to outperform their index.
 For this, mutual funds need to be structured differently from the benchmark market index.

-Index Funds vs. Hedge Funds
+What are The Differences Between Index Funds vs. Hedge Funds

 - Hedge funds use active investment strategies, exchanging securities in real time while the manager comes across opportunities to boost profits and hedge against risks; by comparison, index funds are passive, designed to match and will outperform the benchmark market index.